ThomasVon2021/blikvm-site/docs/en/switch-guide.md

 ## **Interface diagram**
-!!! info "Front and back interface diagram, the control interface in the right figure is the remote control interface."
+!!! info "Front and back interface diagram, the control interface in the right figure is the remote control interface.A cable with one end being USB-A and the other end being micro USB, labeled with the word "KVM," serves as the control cable.
+The micro USB end is connected to the control interface of the switch, while the USB-A end is connected to the USB port of the KVM."
     ![](assets/images/switch/interface-en1.png){width="600"}
 !!! info "Schematic Diagram of Side Interface."
     ![](assets/images/switch/interface-en2.png){width="600"}